 Deposition Interpreting Services Your Law Firm Can Count On

+Deposition interpreting services to deposing foreign witnesses located abroad or in the U.S. are often needed these days.
 As our world continues to become increasingly interconnected on a global scale, it is also increasingly more common for non-English speaking individuals to play key roles in legal disputes, both as parties or as third parties in possession of crucial information.
 Taking or defending the cross-cultural deposition of a non-English speaking witness, when done correctly, should create a clean and usable record of the witness’s testimony, which can be used in future proceedings, to aid settlement or mediation discussions, or, ultimately, as evidence at trial.
 However, working with non-English speaking witnesses can create some unique challenges that may pose difficulties for attorneys who are not familiar with the use of a deposition interpreter in this setting.
 This article provides an overview of some of the basic considerations counsel should be prepared to address when using a legal translator during a deposition.

-1. Understand the Legal Translator’s Role
+1. Understand the Legal Deposition Interpreter’s Role

 Similar to the stenographer and/or videographer, who has been hired to assist with the administration of the deposition proceedings and who acts as an extension of the court in those proceedings, the deposition interpreter should be an impartial, disinterested individual, with no cognizable ties to any parties, witnesses or counsel.
 Depending on the perceived importance of the deponent’s testimony, and the extent of the language barrier between the deponent and counsel, it may be wise for counsel to utilize their own translator to assist with deposition preparation, to help the deposition run smoothly and limit miscommunications.
 If the deponent is represented by counsel, he or she should be reminded that the translator should be seen as a court official, rather than a friend, and that the attorney-client privilege does not extend to conversations had directly with the translator.